mikebridge/mikebridge.github.io/_posts/test/2017-01-19-kinect-and-processing.md

 He replied that his
-daughter was involved in dance, and he'd seen that some people use Processing for stage productions and import them into live performances via [Isadora](http://troikatronix.com/isadora/about/).
-A little post-discussion [Googling](https://www.youtube.com/results?search_query=dance+interactive+projection) showed that some dance companies were doing some interesting things with motion-detection and computer-generated art.
+daughter was involved in dance, and he'd seen that some people use Processing for stage productions and they incorporate them into live performances via [Isadora](http://troikatronix.com/isadora/about/).
+A little post-discussion [Googling](https://www.youtube.com/results?search_query=dance+interactive+projection) led me to some fascinating projects involving motion-detection and computer-generated art.

-I don't have much experience in graphics but I wanted to try this out with Microsoft's Kinect and Processing—maybe we can incorporate it into an interesting project for kids later on.
-I took several wrong turns before I got this working, so here's a description for anyone else wants to give it a try.
+I don't have much experience in graphics but I wanted to try this out with Microsoft's Kinect and Processing, with the idea that maybe I could incorporate it into a team programming project for kids later on.
+I took several wrong turns before I got this working, so here are some directions down the "happy path" for anyone else wants to give it a try.
 I'll post later on how to manipulate some Kinect data with this setup.

 ### Requirements
 - Windows 10